 The three-star Hotel Lovech has 128 double rooms, 8 triple rooms, 13 single rooms, and 6 suites.
 There is a five-star restaurant attached to the hotel and a bar and snack bar offer late-night drinks and snacks to guests.

 Hotel Tsaryana is located in the old town.
 This small establishment has 12 double rooms that offer private bathrooms.

 Orbita is a medium-sized hotel with 30 double rooms, each with a private bathroom.
 The Varosha Tavern is located near the hotel grounds and offers cold drinks and delicious Bulgarian cuisine.
 Orbita is within walking distance of many historical buildings and the famed covered bridge.

 With much of its economy set about production, Lovech is one of Bulgaria’s thriving regions.
 Known for leather products, especially clothing, Velur PLC is southeast Europe’s largest leather clothing manufacturers.
 Nora PLC follows closely behind as the largest children’s clothing manufacturer in all of Bulgaria.

-Sparky Eltos PLC is Bulgaria's largest electric tooling manufacturing companies.
+Sparky Eltos PLC is Bulgaria’s largest electric tooling manufacturing company.
 The company ships many of its products internationally, so it brings revenue into Bulgaria.